Emotion-Aligned Contrastive Learning Between Images and Music: Experiments and Results

 For the music dataset, we use the AudioSet music mood subset \cite{Gemmeke-2017-AudioSet}, which consists of 13,713 10.0-second music (audio) clips gathered from YouTube.
 Each music clip is assigned a single emotion label among 7 labels: \emph{exciting}, \emph{funny}, \emph{happy}, \emph{tender}, \emph{angry}, \emph{sad}, and \emph{scary}.
 To create training/validation/test subsets, we likewise use a random 80-10-10\% split, stratified with respect to the labels.

 The emotion label taxonomies of the image and music datasets are different.
-To address this issue, we define a manual mapping between these labels, many of which differ only in wording (e.g., \emph{excitement} and \emph{exciting}).
+To address this issue, we define a manual mapping between these labels\footnote{Mapping available at \href{https://github.com/shantistewart/Emo-CLIM}{https://github.com/shantistewart/Emo-CLIM}.}, many of which differ only in wording (e.g., \emph{excitement} and \emph{exciting}).
 However, \emph{awe} and \emph{disgust} images and \emph{tender} music do not have clear equivalents.
 Hence, we completely remove all images/audio clips with these three emotion labels in order to avoid ambiguous or illogical mappings.